joshhornby/joshhornby.github.io/_posts/2025-07-07-product-engineers.md

 - **Tolerate (smart) failures.** Make room for prototypes that don't ship, or experiments that fizzle.
 If you punish every dead end, you'll only get safe, incremental work.

 - **Align recognition and progression.** Promotions, bonuses, and praise should reflect these habits.
-If the only path up is heroics, velocity, or sticking to your lane, don't expect anyone to own the messy, [high‑leverage work](/doing-leveraged-work).
+If the only path up is heroics, velocity, or sticking to your lane, don't expect anyone to own the messy, [high-leverage work](/doing-leveraged-work).

-- **Give explicit feedback.** When someone shows bias to outcomes, closes the loop, or builds cross‑team empathy, call it out.
+- **Give explicit feedback.** When someone shows bias to outcomes, closes the loop, or builds cross-team empathy, call it out.
 Make it clear this is the bar.

 Supporting Product Engineers is about system design, not cheerleading.
 Culture follows incentives, and if you want more outcomes, you need to make it safer, easier, and more rewarding to get close to customers, own the loop, and measure what changes, not just what ships.